-A couple of years ago I selfishly refused to understand a mother’s view when she explained that she had little concern for her African-American son making a statement when he was the victim of racial profiling by police.
-As a mother, her only concern was ensuring that her son returned home safely every evening.
+A couple of years ago, I selfishly refused to understand a mother’s view when she explained that she had little to no concern about her African-American son making a statement after being the victim of racial profiling by police.
+As a mother, her only concern was ensuring her son returned home safely every evening.
 So, in the midst of the Black Lives Matter movement, this mother taught her son that he was to obey law enforcement, no matter what.
 Constitutional and human rights meant nothing to her mother when she thought about the potentially bleak outcome if her son opted to stand up for what was right.
-Sympathetic, but disappointed, I argued that we continue to emasculate the African-American male by forcing him to accept mistreatment at the hands of the police.
+Sympathetic but disappointed, I argued that we continue to emasculate the African-American male by forcing him to accept mistreatment at the hands of the police.

 In the wake of all of the stories of sexual harassment and violence against women erupting, I am forced to come full circle and take a closer look to see if my feminist/activist stance is in line with my “mommy” stance.
 It is not.

 Being the mother of three girls, I have grappled with my private teachings, which sometimes appear to be inconsistent with my identity as a feminist.